 Commitment to the pedagogy

-Most educational interventions have an accompanying pedagogy that is best suited to support the intervention and maker learning certainly has its own pedagogy that includes tinkering, play, design thinking and constructionism.
-Commitment to the pedagogy looks like:
+Most educational interventions have an accompanying pedagogy that is best suited to support the intervention.
+For example, maker learning has its own pedagogy that includes tinkering, play, design thinking, and constructionism.
+Commitment to the pedagogy looks like this:

 - Providing training, support and professional development to teachers